 What is Dischidia?
-Dischidia are epiphytic rainforest plants native to Southeast Asia and can be hardy in United States Department of Agriculture zones 10 and 11, or grown as a houseplant anywhere.
-These plants are also called ant plants because of a unique symbiotic relationship with ants.
+Dischidia are epiphytic rainforest plants native to southeast Asia and can be hardy in United States Department of Agriculture zones 10 and 11 or grown as a houseplant anywhere.
+These plants are also called ant plants because of their unique symbiotic relationship with ants.
 Dischidia ant plants are a fascinating species with a host of interesting features.
 Read on to learn more.

 What is Dischidia?